StefanSchroeder/Gxsm3-book/docs/08_Gxsm-3.0-Config.md

 Path/RemoteFifo

-:   path to remote fifo (read only by )
+:   path to remote fifo (read only by GXSM)

 Path/RemoteFifoOut

-:   path to control fifo (wo by )
+:   path to control fifo (wo by GXSM)

 Path/Plugins